What Does it Mean to be an Academic Health System?

 It’s another reason why the enhanced alliance that TGH and USF Health have formed will help elevate health care across Tampa Bay and help provide an economic engine for the region.

-Academic medical centers have three missions:
+Academic health systems have three missions:

 - Patient Care - Tampa General provides the full spectrum of world-class care, from primary care and urgent care to specialized treatment of complex conditions to rehabilitation services.